LiveUI/S3/README.md

 Check out [VaporS3Signer](https://github.com/JustinM1/VaporS3Signer.git) if your using `Vapor`.

-Recently updated to handle more use cases.
-Still _does not_ support chunked-uploads.

 ### Features
 - [x] Pure Swift
 - [x] All required headers generated automatically